 A forensically sound investigation relies on a consistent, repeatable, and reproducible process.
 Introducing automation helps you achieve this goal while also creating efficiencies.

-With Magnet AUTOMATE Enterprise, a digital forensic platform that automates your forensic tools and tasks, you can create streamlined customized workflows that ensure consistency while removing manual tasks so your forensic analysts can focus on deep dive analysis, review, and reporting.
+With Magnet AUTOMATE, a digital forensic platform that automates your forensic tools and tasks, you can create streamlined customized workflows that ensure consistency while removing manual tasks so your forensic analysts can focus on deep dive analysis, review, and reporting.

 Current Manual Digital Forensic Workflow